-In order to create a truly inclusive environment, we provide equal opportunities for all employees, regardless of age, disability, gender identity, nationality, race, religion, sexual orientation or any other personal characteristic that is important to an individual.
+In order to create a truly inclusive environment, we provide equal opportunities for all employees, regardless of age, disability, aender identity, nationality, race, religion, sexual orientation or any other personal characteristic that is important to an individual.
 All our employment practices, including recruitment, selection, training, promotion and transfer, are based on individual merit and suitability for the role.
 We are guided by local legislation on affirmative action.

 This year we continued to focus on increasing gender diversity, a leading priority for our business.
-76 IFFCO colleagues are now members of the Dubai Business Women Council, providing them with access to a wide range of professional programmes and workshops designed to support them in advancing their careers and achieving their goals.
-We also conducted a range of events, including keynote speeches and discussions on topics linked to 2024's overarching theme, #inspireinclusion.
+76 IFFCO colleagues are now members of the Dubai Business Women Council, providing them with access to a wide range of target % of strategy.